-The Retirement Committee reviews, reports and advises the Board of Directors with respect to administration, funding and investment policies of the Corporation's pension plans, and receives adequate and regular updates from the CFO and/or the Vice-President, Human Resources, on all issues relating to the Corporation's pension plans.
+The Retirement Committee reviews, reports and advises the Board with respect to administration, funding and investment policies of the Corporation's pension plans, and receives adequate and regular updates from the CFO and/or the Vice-President, Human Resources, on all issues relating to the Corporation's pension plans.

-The Retirement Committee is composed of four directors and is chaired by Mr. O'Driscoll, having been so appointed on July 1, 2009.
-Effective August 1, 2009, Mr. Pourchet became a member of the Retirement Committee.
-During the period from July 1, 2009 to June 30, 2010, the Retirement Committee met two times.
+The Retirement Committee is composed of four directors and is chaired by Mr. O'Driscoll.
+During the period from July 1, 2010 to June 30, 2011, the Retirement Committee met two times.